 ESS is open to all majors on campus, but particularly benefits Business students.
 Through this program, all Business majors can meet and build relationships with eight to 10 business executives each semester.

-Our Fall 2021 slate of speakers included: R.D.
-Schrader, President & CAI, Schrader Real Estate and Auction Co., Inc.; Mike Childs, CEO, CIG Financial Services; Theresa Wagler, Executive Vice President & CFO, Steel Dynamics, Inc.; Kevin Wright, Executive Vice President of Commercial Banking, STAR Financial Bank; Scott Pflughoeft, CEO, Ashley Molding; Warwick Fairfax, Owner, Fairfax Consulting; Drew Smith, President, American Specialty Insurance & Risk Services, Inc.; and Sam Hartman, Owner, Chick-fil-A at Hamilton Town Center.
+Previous guest speakers have included: RD Schrader, President & CAI, Schrader Real Estate and Auction Co., Inc.; Mike Childs, CEO, CIG Financial Services; Theresa Wagler, Executive Vice President & CFO, Steel Dynamics, Inc.; Kevin Wright, Executive Vice President of Commercial Banking, STAR Financial Bank; Scott Pflughoeft, CEO, Ashley Molding; Warwick Fairfax, Owner, Fairfax Consulting; Drew Smith, President, American Specialty Insurance & Risk Services, Inc.; and Sam Hartman, Owner, Chick-fil-A at Hamilton Town Center.

-To learn more, contact Mike Falder, Associate Vice President for Advancement.
+To learn more, contact Mike Falder, Vice President for Advancement.

 Chicago Business Connection/Indianapolis Business Connection